gdevanla/write-you-a-python-lexer/README.md

 # Known Issues (Differences with the tokenizer.py)

 The library is still in testing phase.
 This library was implemented to support the accompanying tutorial.
-Also, note that we don't generate the first ENCODE token and the last ENDMARKER token just to keep testing simple.
+   - Note that we don't generate the first ENCODE token and the last ENDMARKER token just to keep testing simple.
 This code can easily be changed.
+   - \ line continuation character is currently not supported
+   - Unicide characters in identifiers are not supported